excalith/dev-cheats/README.md

 ## How To Contribute

 Please feel free to contribute any way you can.
-Just keep in mind that you should pay attention to [CONTRIBUTE.md](.github/CONTRIBUTING.md) before contributing.
+Just keep in mind that you should pay attention to [CONTRIBUTING](.github/CONTRIBUTING.md) before contributing.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.